Railway

 Implementation Details

-This template deploys Evolution API, n8n, PostgreSQL, Redis, and a mounted Railway volume.
+This template deploys Evolution API, n8n, PostgreSQL, and mounted Railway volumes.
 Environment variables are configured using Railway reference variables, so services can connect to each other through Railway private networking.

 This template uses normal single-service n8n execution mode: